[Home] [Publications] [Research] [Teaching] [Short Bio] [Demo & Data] [Codes]

 Short Bio

 He was born in Anhui, China.
-He received the B.Sc. degree in 1997, the M.E. degree in 2000, and the Ph.D. degree in 2002, all from Harbin Engineering University, China.
-He then worked in King's College London (2002-2003), Cardiff University (2004-2005), Tao Group Ltd. (now Antix Labs Ltd.) (2005-2006), and Creative Labs (2006-2007), before joining University of Surrey, UK, in May 2007.
+He received the B.Sc. degree in 1997, the M.E. degree in 2000, and the Ph.D. degree in 2002, all with the highest honor, from Harbin Engineering University, China, where he also received the Outstanding Postgraduate Award (2000) and numerous scholarships for academic excellence.
+He then worked in King's College London (2002–2003), Cardiff University (2004–2005), Tao Group Ltd. (now Antix Labs Ltd.) (2005–2006), and Creative Labs (2006–2007), before joining University of Surrey, UK, in May 2007, where he initially held a prestigious RCUK Academic Fellowship, then promoted to Lecturer in 2009, Senior Lecturer in 2013, Reader in 2015, and Professor in 2019.
 He was a Visiting Scholar at the Perception and Neurodynamics Laboratory (PNL) and the Center for Cognitive and Brain Sciences, in Ohio State University, USA, in 2008.
-He is a Guest Professor at Qingdao University of Science and Technology (2018-) and at Tianjin Univrsity (2020-).
+He has been a Guest Professor at Tianjin Univrsity (2020–2023) and Qingdao University of Science and Technology (2018–).

 [Home] [Publications] [Research] [Teaching] [Short Bio] [Demo & Data] [Codes]

-Last updated in Jan 2023
+Last updated in June 2025

 First created in May 2007